mludowise/dial-vision-site/README.md

 X-Wing: The Miniatures Game is a trademark of [Fantasy Flight Games](http://www.fantasyflightgames.com/).

-The Segnor's Loop app is the work of a fan, and is not endorsed by Fantasy Flight Games, Lucasfilm Ltd. or Twentieth Century Fox and is intended for entertainment and information purposes only.
+X-Wing Assist is the work of a fan, and is not endorsed by Fantasy Flight Games, Lucasfilm Ltd. or Twentieth Century Fox and is intended for entertainment and information purposes only.

 The names and icons of Star Wars characters, vehicles and any other Star Wars related items are registered trademarks and/or copyrights of Lucasfilm Ltd, or their respective trademark and copyright holders.